tylerhyperHD/Vattic-s-Faithful-32x-Reborn-for-1.9/README.md

 # Vattic's Faithful 32x Reborn for 1.9
-A reborned vision of Vattics original pack, now for 1.9.
+A reborned vision of Vattics original pack, now for 1.9 and soon 1.11.

 # Installation
 Place the faithfulfor9 folder inside your resource packs folder in order to make it work.